wiltonsr/ldapAuth/readme.md

 If not empty, the middleware will run in [`Search Mode`](#search-mode), filtering search results with the given query.

 Filter queries can use the `{{.Option}}` format, from [text/template](https://pkg.go.dev/text/template#pkg-overview) go package, as placeholders that are replaced by the equivalent value from config.
-Additionaly, the username provided in the Authorization header of the request can also be used.
+Additionally, the username provided in the Authorization header of the request can also be used.

 For example: `(&(objectClass=inetOrgPerson)(gidNumber=500)({{.Attribute}}={{.Username}}))`.

 Will be replaced to: `(&(objectClass=inetOrgPerson)(gidNumber=500)(uid=tesla))`.

-Note1: All filters options must be start with Uppercase to be replaced correctly.
+Note1: All filter options must start with Uppercase to be replaced correctly.

 Note2: `searchFilter` must **not** escape curly braces when using [labels](examples/conf-from-labels.yml).